 Chantil studied jazz piano from a young age and graduated from the University of Miami in 2014.
 Chantil stayed in Miami for 4 years after graduating; performing at many different locations around the South Florida region including South Beach, Miami Proper and Key Largo.

 Tony Exum Jr hails from Colorado Springs but was raised in Germany, Biloxi, Mississippi, New Orleans and Phoenix due to his military upbringing.
-Tony is a national recording artist who began the saxophone at the age of 11.
+Tony is a national recording artist in contemporary jazz, R&B & funk saxophone.
+He began playing the saxophone at the age of 11 and now has traveled all over the country playing with names such as Gerald Albright, Marcus Anderson.

 Jeff was born in Albuquerque, New Mexico in 1961.
 His family moved to Colorado Springs when he was two months old, so he is as close to a native as he could get.
 He went through school in District 11, graduating from Palmer High School in 1979.